chef/chef-web-docs/content/habitat/habitat_cli.md

 **FLAGS**

 ```
--d, --dryrun                   Just show what would be uninstalled, do not actually do it
+-d, --dryrun                   Just show what would be uninstalled, don't actually do it
     --ignore-uninstall-hook    Do not run any uninstall hooks
-    --no-deps                  do not uninstall dependencies
+    --no-deps                  Don't uninstall dependencies
 -h, --help                     Prints help information
 -V, --version                  Prints version information
 ```